Just face it:

 How to Develop Emotional Intelligence for Better Productivity

 First, learn the concept of emotional intelligence to understand its role in your productivity and success.
 Read abovementioned Salovey, Mayer, and Goleman for starters.
-Also, you might want to check this list of the best books on the topic and choose the most interesting for you to check.
+You might want to check this list of the best books on the topic and choose the most interesting for you to check.
 The fastest way to internalize the concepts of emotional intelligence is to take a seminar on the topic.

 Third, listen to motivational TED talks able to boost your emotional intelligence.
 Or choose any other talk, article, or seminar on the topic.
 It should inspire you and offer you insights on better productivity.